shalzz/shalzz.github.io/content/blog/asterisk-sip-server.md

 ### SMS Forwarding (Optional)

-The easiest and simplest way to get acquainted with asterisk and how to configure it, is to set up SMS forwarding from our USB 3g dongle to an email ID.
+The easiest and simplest way to get acquainted with Asterisk and how to configure it is to set up SMS forwarding from our USB 3g dongle to an email ID.

 We can do so by editing `extensions.conf`.
-The file is already well documented, any line preceded by `;` is a comment and is ignored by the asterisk server.
+The file is already well documented, any line preceded by `;` is a comment and is ignored by the Asterisk server.

 Append the following lines at the end of the file to set up SMS forwarding.